 A CPM Ad-hoc Group Session is a CPM Closed Group Session when:

-- the CPM Client populates the SDP attribute a=chatroom defined in [IETF-DRAFT-Chat] to indicate the CPM Closed Group Session in the SIP INVITE.
+- the CPM Client populates the SDP attribute a=chatroom: org.oma.chat.closed defined in [IETF-DRAFT-Chat] to indicate the CPM Closed Group Session in the SIP INVITE.

 When the CPM Controlling Function determines that a CPM Ad-hoc Group Session is a CPM Closed Group Session, it prevents new participants to be added to the on-going CPM Session.